kexiZeroing/kexiZeroing.github.io/src/posts/understand-npm-concepts.md

 The `npm install` command will install both *devDependencies* and *dependencies*.
 With the `--production` flag or when the `NODE_ENV` environment variable is set to production `NODE_ENV=production npm install`, npm will not install modules listed in devDependencies.

 In npm versions 3 through 6, `peerDependencies` were not automatically installed, and would raise a warning if an invalid version of the peer dependency was found in the tree. **As of npm v7, `peerDependencies` are installed by default.** If your dependency contains some `peerDependencies` that conflict with the root project's dependency, run `npm install --legacy-peer-deps` to tell npm to ignore peer deps and proceed with the installation anyway.

+Using the `npm uninstall --no-save` will tell npm not to remove the package from your `package.json` or `package-lock.json` files.

 > `@npmcli/arborist` is the library that calculates dependency trees and manages the `node_modules` folder hierarchy for the npm command line interface.
 It's used in some tools like [npm-why](https://github.com/amio/npm-why) to help identify why a package has been installed.
 >